kylewhm/DreamDetGen/README.md

+## Plan

-Due to being quite busy, we will organize the original code and open-source it after we finish, with a planned release by December 31, 2026.
+Due to being busy and lacking time for organization, we will organize the original code and open-source it after we finish our current workload, with a planned release by December 31, 2026.